 The history of biscuits goes back thousands of years.
 The ancient Egyptians are believed to have been the first to make a form of biscuit, which they called "hardtack."
 Hardtack was made from a mixture of flour and water and was baked until it was hard and dry.
 It was a staple food for soldiers and sailors, as it could last for months without spoiling.

 The ancient Greeks and Romans also made biscuits, which were called "biscotti."
-These biscuits were made from a mixture of flour, eggs, and sugar, and were often flavored with almonds or anise.
+These biscuits were made from a mixture of flour, eggs, and sugar, and were often flavoured with almonds or anise.
 They were baked twice, just like the Roman bread, to make them crisp and dry.
 Biscotti were often dipped in wine to soften them before eating.

 In the Middle Ages, biscuits were a luxury item, reserved for the wealthy.
 They were often made with expensive ingredients such as spices, honey, and dried fruits.
 These biscuits were known as "spiced bread", "gingerbread" or "lebkuchen" and were often given as gifts.